michelleconville/bakery-lane/README.md

 ## Features
 ### Site wide

+All site wide features will be fully responsive on all devices.

 #### Navigation Bar
 *   This will contain the bakery logo and links to the Home, About Us, Gallery and Contact Us pages and will be responsive on all devices.
     *   The logo will be linked to the landing page for ease of use for the user, no matter what page the user is on, By clicking on the logo, the user will be brought back to the landing page.